 The Plans are single-employer, defined benefit plans established under the provisions of Act 205 of 1984 of the Commonwealth of Pennsylvania (Act).
 The Plans cover all full-time employees.
 The Plans are governed by Borough Council, which has delegated the authority to manage certain Plan assets to the Borough Manager.
 Plan provisions and contribution requirements are established and may be amended by Borough Council.
 The activity of the Plans is reported as the Pension Trust Funds in the accompanying financial statements.
 Separate plan financial statements are not available.
-In 2014, Council added a defined contribution (DC) sub-plan to the General Employees Plan and closed the defined benefit

-(DB) sub-plan to new participants.
+In 2014, Council added a defined contribution (DC) sub-plan to the General Employees Plan and closed the defined benefit (DB) sub-plan to new participants.
 All full-time, non-uniform new hires will be directed into the defined contribution plan.

-At December 31, 2015, Plan membership consisted of the following:
+At December 31, 2016, Plan membership consisted of the following:

-General employees General employees

-DB DC Police

-Inactive plan members or beneficiaries currently receiving benefi 11 - 8

-Inactive plan members entitled to but not yet receiving benefits - - 1

-Active plan members 13 1 11

-Total plan members 24 1 20
+General Employees DB General Employees DC Police Inactive plan members or beneficiaries currently receiving benefits 11 - 9 Inactive plan members entitled to but not yet receiving benefits - - - Active plan members 13 1 11 Total plan members 24 1 20